probot/probot.github.io/_apps/no-response.md

 Automatically closes Issues where the author hasn't responded to a request for more information.

-## Bot Workflow
+## App Workflow

-The intent of this bot is to close issues that have not received a response to a maintainer's request for more information.
+The intent of this app is to close issues that have not received a response to a maintainer's request for more information.
 Many times issues will be filed without enough information to be properly investigated.
 This allows maintainers to label an issue as requiring more information from the original author.
 If the information is not received in a timely manner, the issue will be closed.
 If the original author comes back and gives more information, the label is removed and the issue is reopened if necessary.

 ### Scheduled